MaGiiK02/sr_structured_pruning/README.md

 ## Abstract
 Super Resolution refers to the task of reconstructing a bigger image from a smaller one, producing a more crisp and detailed image.
-Such simple technique has found a wide va- riety of applications, from medical imaging and satellite imaging reconstruction to image enriching applications.
+Such simple technique has found a wide va riety of applications, from medical imaging and satellite imaging reconstruction to image enriching applications.
 The ability to produce higher-resolution images has far-reaching implications and critical applications, which in some cases require real-time performances,